ericmjl/minimal-flask-example/README.md

 - Styling with Bootstrap CSS
 - Marking strings as safe to render: (`{{ string|safe }}`)

-# example 2
+## example 2

+The second example is under [`/dfcustom`](http://minimal-flask-table.herokuapp.com/dfcustom).
+In this example, I show you how to apply custom formatting to a DataFrame rendered as an HTML table.

+Key concepts here, building on top of example 1:

+- Jinja2 syntax is very Python-like.
+- Macros behave like Python functions.
+- Looping is very Pythonic.

+## example 3

-The second example is `display_bokeh.py`.
+The second example is [`/bokehplot`](http://minimal-flask-table.herokuapp.com/bokehplot).
 In this example, I show you how to embed a Bokeh plot on an HTML page served up using Flask.

 Key concepts here:

 - Marking strings as safe to render (see above)
 - Refactoring granular logic into a utility function, so that only application "business logic" remains.

-# notes

-- Watch out for BokehJS, BokehCSS and Bokeh.py versioning.
-Make sure the Bokeh versions in `data.html` are the same as the Bokeh version installed locally.
+- It is possible to cleverly pass strings around so that you can keep things like versioning automatically correct.